 Types of Sulfiding

 The Sulfiding process of hydrotreating catalysts can be accomplished either in the vapor phase or liquid phase.
-Both of these sulfiding methods are commercially utilized but the wet phase sulfiding in the presence of organic sulfiding compound is most preferred.
+Both of these sulfiding methods are commercially utilized but the wet phase sulfiding in the presence of an organic sulfiding compound is most preferred.